cleeistaken/automation-mssql-linux/README.md

 # Microsoft SQL Server AG with Pacemaker

-This project deploys a Microsoft SQL Server AG cluster with Pacemaker and stonith fence.
+This project deploys a Microsoft SQL Server on Linux cluster, using Always On Availability Group, with Pacemaker, Corosync and the STONITH fencing component (vmw_fence_rest).

 ## Use Case
 Microsoft SQL Server on Linux is a version of the well-known enterprise-grade RDBM from Microsoft.
 Unlike the traditional Microsoft SQL Server, this version runs entirely on the Linux Operating System platforms.